Levent0z/docsify/2022/javascript-refresher.md

 ```javascript
 new Map(?iterable)
 ```
 where iterable is an array of pairs.
-Each pair is an array of two elements (the kay and the value).
+Each pair is an array of two elements (the key and the value).

 | member                          | returns                                         |